farfamahar/farfamahar.github.io/src/content/digitalGarden/the queer games avant garde.md

 "I try to mime what literary depth looks like, where you can analyze a text from all these different angles"

 "Personally, I don't care much about my games being recognized as 'art'.
 I used to, but I've learned to survive without that.
-THat's not why I make games, anyways.
+That's not why I make games, anyways.
 I make game because some part of me still buys into the utopian premise of technology.
 I make games because that's my way of talking to a lot of people who I otherwise wouldn't talk to.
 Through my game I can have a conversation with them"

 "What I'm actually going for is more 'inside baseball: gay people laughing with themselves.
 So, I wouldn't call these games jokes because that opens them up to a dominant, hegemonic interpretation of all gay culture as a joke'"

 "these straight gamer dudes performing their gay panic really do annoy me.
-It's not that htey would spit on gay people, but they go on YouTube and demonstrate their disgust because it helps them asset their own heteronormativity."
+It's not that they would spit on gay people, but they go on YouTube and demonstrate their disgust because it helps them asset their own heteronormativity."

 ##### Aevee Bee
 "Queer characters must remain complex, says Bee, and they cannot be stripped of their sexual desire in order to make them acceptable to an implicitly homophobic audience"